nakshatrasevak/bulldozer-price-prediction/README.md

 How well can we predict the future sale price of a bulldozer, given its characteristics previous examples of how much similar bulldozers have been sold for?

 2. Data
-Looking at the dataset from Kaggle, you can you it's a time series problem.
+Looking at the dataset from Kaggle, we see it's a time series problem.
 This means there's a time attribute to dataset.

 In this case, it's historical sales data of bulldozers.
 Including things like, model type, size, sale date and more.